 - Place the Ginger Date Hot Cross Buns into the middle of the oven and bake for 20 minutes.
 They are baked when they are golden brown and sound hollow when rapped on the base with your knuckle.

-- Remove the buns from the oven.
+- As soon as the buns are baked remove from the oven.

 - Take the buns off of the baking tray and place onto a cooling rack.